Create a preview campaign

 1 is lowest priority.
 5 is highest.
 The default is 5.

-Optional.
-Enable Always Running if you want the campaign to continue running even if there are currently no contacts in the contact list.
+(Optional) Enable Always Running if you want the campaign to continue running even if there are currently no contacts in the contact list.
+The campaign does not complete when it runs out of records, and instead sits idle waiting for more records to be added.
 This option is useful if the contact list is dynamically updated from another source.

 Note: Special considerations apply when sorting a date column.
 The system does not sort a contact column that represents a date formatted mm/dd/yy as a date.
 It sorts the column as a string since the system does not recognize that format as a date.
 To work around this limitation, format dates using ISO 8601 format (yyyy-mm-dd).
 That format sorts in the same order whether considered a string or a date.
 To denote Christmas Day for example, enter 2017-12-25 instead of 12/25/17.